sudoforge/bagger/README.md

 ##Updating
 As mentioned above in _Installing_, you can run the curl command to update bagger.
 There's also a built-in method for updating!
+It will run the `curl` command on the raw file in this repo, and overwrite your current `bagger` executable.

 `bagger --update`